In this article, I will introduce tips for photogrammetry to advance your skills.

 There are many articles about photogrammetry in STYLY Magazine.
-If you want to learn how to use photogrammetry, there are introduction articles like Introduction to photogrammetry – taking photo & generating 3D model, How to take photos for successful Photogrammetry, and Photogrammetry information – Summary.
-In addition, the 銭洗弁天VR article [Photogrammetry] Architectural digital archive has more advanced tips, and is perfect for mid-level learners.
+If you want to learn how to use photogrammetry, please check out these introduction articles Introduction to photogrammetry – taking photo & generating 3D model, How to take photos for successful Photogrammetry, and Photogrammetry information – Summary.
+Additionally, the 銭洗弁天VR article [Photogrammetry] Architectural digital archive has more advanced tips, and is perfect for mid-level learners.

 How many pictures do you need to start photogrammetry?
 The answer is 2.
 This is the minimum amount needed to start a Metashape alignment.
 If you are using 3DF Zephyr, you need 3.
 Now, let’s see what the models look like when using the minimum amount of pictures.

-As you see, a model is created, but it’s hard to see what the original object was.
-We cannot use this for artworks.
+As you see, a model can be created, but it’s hard to see what the original object was.
+We cannot use this for any artwork.

-The question becomes, what is the minimum amount of pictures needed to create a reliable mode?
+The question becomes, what is the minimum amount of pictures needed to create a clear and understandable model?
 The answer is 8.
 Ok, let’s see a sample model created from 8 pictures.

-As you see, we can recognize the model.
-But you can also see that the back is extremly hollow.
+As you see, we can now clearly recognize the model.
+But you can also see that the back is extremely hollow.
 We can see that 8 is the number to create a reliable model from 1 direction.

-The procedure of photogrammetring should be as below.
+The procedure of photogrammetring should be as follows.

 - Decide what you want to take photos of